R$^2$PO: Decoupling Rollout and Inference Policies for LLM Reasoning: Limitation

 \section{Limitation}

 \method is evaluated only on models of 3B and 8B parameters.
 Its behavior on substantially larger models (e.g., 70B+) or smaller-scale models remains to be explored.
 For large-scale models, it is unclear whether the Rollout-Head can continue to yield meaningful gains with a relatively small number of additional parameters.
 Conversely, for smaller models, the parameter increase introduced by the Rollout-Head, although minimized, may still constitute a non-negligible overhead given their limited capacity and vocabulary size.

 Moreover, our experiments focus exclusively on single-turn reasoning.
 Extending this decoupled exploration framework to multi-turn dialogue settings or long-horizon agent tasks may introduce additional challenges, which we leave for future investigation.

+Finally, the GIF reward used in our experiments is tailored to discrete reward settings, and its extension to dense or continuous reward landscapes remains open.
+We note that the decoupled architecture itself is reward-agnostic: our ablations show that even when the Rollout-Head is trained with the main task reward alone, \method retains its advantage over GRPO.
+Designing exploration rewards better matched to continuous-reward regimes is an interesting direction for future work.